Andr\'e-Quillen cohomology of algebras over an operad: André-Quillen cohomology of algebras over an operad

 \end{thm}

 \begin{pf} The cotangent complex is isomorphic to

 $\cqfd$ \end{pf}

 When we use the augmented bar construction, we get the cotangent complex for any algebra over any operad.
-However this complex may be huge and it can be useful to use smaller resolutions.
+However this complex may be huge and it can be useful to work with smaller resolutions.
 When we use the Koszul resolution, we can use the Koszul complex and we get the cotangent complex of an algebra over a Koszul operad.
 For homotopy algebras, we use the coaugmented cobar construction.
-In this paper, we consider only resolutions coming from operadic resolutions but we will see in a next paper even smaller resolutions, but which will not be functorial with respect to the algebra.\\
+In this paper, we consider only resolutions coming from operadic resolutions.
+In \cite{Milles2}, we work with even smaller resolutions, but which are not functorial with respect to the algebra.\\

 To describe completely the cotangent complex, we have to make its differential explicit.
 In the next section, we will trace the boundary map on Der$_{A}(R,\, M)$ through the various isomorphisms.